michaelbigelow/academic-kickstart/content/post/2020-03-05-lofi-hip-hop-playlist-analysis-pt-1.markdown

 ## StrangeFruits-Sp_LushLoFi  -0.12003063 -0.21771661 -0.02234464 0.0007684
 ```

-At the 99% confidence level we see no evidence to reject the null hypothesis of equal mean acousticness pair-wise between the pairs listed in row 1, 4, or 6.
+At the 99% confidence level we see no evidence to reject the null hypothesis of equal mean acousticness pair-wise between the pairs "Lush Lofi/ ChilledCow", "Strange Fruits/ Chilled Cow", or "Strange Fruits/ Lofi Beats."

 #### Duration
 The duration, while not a very descriptive feature sound-wise, could nevertheless prove valuable in training a classifier.
 Its appearance as a prominent loading in the biplot leads us to investigate.